davidsbatista/davidsbatista.net/_posts/2018-01-23-StanfordNER.md

 ## __Corpus__

-I've used a annotated corpus which unfortunately isn't public available, and this experiments were done in the context of a research project with the goal to train a named-entity recognizer for Portuguese.
-The [CINTIL Corpus – International Corpus of Portuguese](http://catalog.elra.info/product_info.php?products_id=1102&language=en) is available through a commercial or academic research license.
+I've used a annotated corpus which unfortunately isn't public available, and this experiments were done in the context of a research project while doing my PhD, with the goal to train a named-entity recognizer for Portuguese.
+The [CINTIL Corpus – International Corpus of Portuguese](http://catalog.elra.info/product_info.php?products_id=1102&language=en) is only available through a commercial or academic research license.

 ### __Pre-Processing__